rinta-git/my-interview-prep/README.md

 Margin is space around the border.
 It is usefull wen you want to make a space between elements or position an element.
 Margin allow auto setting and negative values.
 Also, it can be used for overlapping on another element by setting negative values.
 It will not impacted by styling of other elements.<br />
 Padding is the space between the border and the content.
 It is usefull to expand the space of the content with the border.
 For eg; add space between text and the border of a button.
 There is no auto settin and negative values in padding.
 It can be impacted by styling of other elements.

+• CSS display:none and visibility:hidden – What's the Difference?

+display:none and visibility:hidden are two style declarations you can use to hide elements on the screen with CSS.</br>
+display:none and visibility:hidden are two style declarations you can use to hide elements on the screen with CSS.</br>
+visibility:hidden hides the elements without changing their layouts</br>
+opacity:0 causes the elements to be very transparent but users can still interact with them.</br>

 ### ***CSS Flexbox***